Dripify stands with all people of Ukraine against the Russian invasion Join us

 Also, because you’re free to add as many slides as you want, you can share more information on the carousel than in a regular LinkedIn post with a limit of 3000 characters.
 Above all, you can add a CTA at the end of a carousel and prompt instant action from your audience.

-Creating a carousel post is pretty simple.
+In just a few steps, you’ll know how to make a carousel post on LinkedIn.
 First, you have to click the “document” icon on your homepage feed.
 Alternatively, you can select the document sharing button on the “Create a post” window.
 Next, choose your document, give it a descriptive title, add a description, and you’re good to go!

 • Name – Use up to 255 characters to name your carousel post.